- System Requirements

 - Now compatible with Remote Desktop Protocol (RDP)

 - New archiving system to provide save file compatibility across all future major versions (starting from Version 6)

 - Python updated to version 3.6

-- A revised material-modeling support package for PFC 6 will be available shortly
+- An updated material-modeling support package is available for PFC 6

 - Dynamic input wizard to assist with pre-processing dynamic signals